 If your PCP sends you to another service or provider within MIT, you may contact that service or provider directly to set up the appointment.
 If you are seeing a clinician in this building, no formal referral-approval process is needed, regardless of your MIT health insurance plan.

 Referrals outside of MIT Medical

-When your PCP tells you that he or she is referring you for services outside of MIT Medical, it means that the PCP has made a formal request asking the MIT Health Plans office to approve those services.
+When your PCP tells you that they are referring you for services outside of MIT Medical, it means that the PCP has made a formal request asking the MIT Health Plans office to approve those services.

 A referral specialist at MIT Medical will contact you by phone or through the HealthELife portal to help schedule the outside appointment.
 Once your appointment is confirmed, you can assume that the referral is approved and any necessary health insurance authorizations are completed.
 If you have any questions about a referral outside of MIT Medical, call your PCP’s office directly.
 They will be happy to help.